Weather and Climate

-The exam measures knowledge, understanding, and practical application of material typically taught in a lower-level undergraduate course in Weather and Climate.
+The UExcel Weather and Climate examination measures knowledge, understanding, and practical application of material typically taught in a one-semester, three-credit, lower-level undergraduate course in Weather and Climate.
 The content is drawn from that commonly included in courses with such titles as Introduction to Atmospheric Science, Introduction to Weather and Climate, or Introduction to Meteorology.
-The exam tests for comprehension of college-level meteorology and atmospheric science skills and concepts.
+The examination tests for comprehension of college-level meteorology and atmospheric science skills and concepts.
 It measures knowledge and understanding of the following major themes: observing, analyzing, describing, and diagramming the basics of major atmospheric processes including energy, pressure, wind, precipitation, air masses, fronts, storm systems; basic climate and weather patterns; and understanding the physical processes and mechanisms underlying weather and climate behaviors and phenomena.
+(Multiple-choice examination)

 Prepare for the Exam

 Visit our bookstore to purchase the recommended resources for this exam:

 The content guide outlines what you need to learn for each exam and includes a list of recommended textbooks, links to online learning resources, and sample exam questions: